 Enter Google Tag Manager.

-Tag manager is an excellent (and free) tool offered by Google that allows any analytical marketing manager the ability to track and measure anything that goes on inside a website.
+Google Tag Manager is an excellent (and free) tool offered by Google that allows any analytical marketing manager the ability to track and measure anything that goes on inside a website.
 That’s right - anything.

 It is simply one single piece of code that gets pasted into each page of your website allowing you to ‘plug-in’ any piece of code to send through your Tag Manager container.
 What this means is that you can now throw away your Analytics code, your remarketing code and your AdWords conversion tracking code on the ‘/thankyou’ URL.
 All you need is Tag Manager as it lets you do all of this and more!